 The Anker Nebula Capsule 3 Laser is a compact laser projector designed with portability in mind.
-It has a compact, lightweight design and great features that allow for a variety of screen setups, as well as a built-in battery pack designed to last up to 2.5 hours.
-It also has built-in speakers and Android TV 11.0, so you can easily pair it to a wireless hotspot and stream your favorite movies anywhere you want.
+It has a compact and lightweight design, along with great features that enable a variety of screen setups, and a built-in battery pack designed to last up to 2.5 hours.
+It also features built-in speakers and Android TV 11.0, allowing you to easily pair it with a wireless hotspot and stream your favorite movies anywhere you want.

 Our Verdict